N-Haitu31/holbertonschool-shell/permissions/README.md

 9-John_Doe : -rwxr-x-wx to the file hello.

 10-mirror_permissions : script that sets the mode of the file hello the same as olleh s mode.

+11-directories_permissions : script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.